-The Issuer and SBSA view their relationship with the PA as being of the utmost importance and are committed to fostering sound banking principles for the industry as a whole.
+SBSA views its relationship with the PA as being of the utmost importance and it is committed to fostering sound banking principles for the industry as a whole.
 In this regard, SBSA is a member of the Banking Association of South Africa, whose role is to establish and maintain the best possible platform on which banking groups can conduct competitive, profitable and responsible banking.